 CASPY105: Elementary Physics 1

-CAS PY 105/106 sequence satisfies premedical requirements; presupposes algebra and trigonometry.
-Principles of classical and modern physics.
-Mechanics, conservation laws and heat.
-Students must register for three sections: a lecture section, a discussion section, and a laboratory section Carries natural science divisional credit (with lab) in CAS.
+The CAS PY 105/106 sequence satisfies premedical requirements; presupposes knowledge of algebra and trigonometry.
+Principles of classical and modern physics, mechanics, conservation laws, and heat.
+Students must register for three sections: a lecture section, a discussion section, and a laboratory section.
+Carries natural science divisional credit (with lab) in CAS.

 SARAT304: Athletic Training Practicum II

 This clinical course integrates the fundamental principles of patient care, evidence-based practice, cultural competence, ethical decision making, and communication with students' clnical education experiences completed under the supervision and guidance of a preceptor.
 The required clinical education experience must be between 80 and 120 hours.

 SARAT355: Foundations of Athletic Training